coq/coq/CODE_OF_CONDUCT.md

 - **Coq online forums are only to discuss Coq-related subjects.**
   Unrelated political discussions or long digressions are unwelcome, even for illustration or comparison purposes.
+- **It is human to make errors, and please try not to take things personally.**
+  Please do not answer aggressively to problematic behavior and simply signal the issue.
+If actions have been taken with you (e.g. bans or simple demands of apology, of rephrasing or keeping personal beliefs or troubles private), please understand that they are not intended as aggression or punishment ― even if you they feel harsh to you ― but as ways to enforce a calm communication for the other participants and to give you the opportunity to change your behavior.
+We understand you may feel hurt, or maybe you had a bad day, so please take this opportunity to question yourself, cool down if necessary and do not persist in the exact same behavior you have been reported for.

 ## Enforcement ##